coloursofnoise/Resources/How-do-I-set-up-my-map's-metadata?.md

     blah_blah= some text

-You must restart Celeste or use Ctrl+F5 (in debug mode) for the changes in English.txt to take effect.

 (If you feel like translating your map name in other languages, you can create other files in the Dialog directory, for example `French.txt`.
 All non-existing languages will fall back to English.)